Driver in wrong lanes for several miles causes multiple accidents

 ST. DAVID, Maine — Madawaska police, Aroostook County Sheriff’s deputies, the Grand Isle Fire Department and emergency services responded to two related automobile accidents on US Route 1 late Saturday morning, February 11.
 Police are still investigating the accidents and are trying to determine why a man was driving in the wrong lane for several miles shortly before 11 a.m.

-Hise struck the rear driver’s side of Hazleton’s GMC Suburban, spinning her vehicle around and back into the roadway.
-Hazleton struck the opposite snowbank, and her vehicle came to rest.
+Hise struck the rear driver’s side of Hazelton’s GMC Suburban, spinning her vehicle around and back into the roadway.
+Hazelton struck the opposite snowbank, and her vehicle came to rest.
 Hise continued driving toward Madawaska.

-An ambulance transported Hazleton to Cary Medical Center in Caribou with “some back pain,” Pelletier said.
+An ambulance transported Hazelton to Cary Medical Center in Caribou with “some back pain,” Pelletier said.

 Hise continued driving in the wrong lane of Route 1.
 “Traffic was avoiding him” said Pelletier.